 What kinds of interception and divulgence are prohibited?

-- A taxicab company intercepting radio communications between dispatchers and drivers of a rival taxicab company in order to gain competitive advantages.
+- A taxicab company intercepting radio communications between dispatchers and drivers of a rival company to gain competitive advantages.

-- Unauthorized interception of signals from pay television services, such as cable or satellite television.
+- Unauthorized interception of signals from pay television services, such as cable or satellite.

 - A person selling or publishing a recording or contents of someone else’s wireless phone conversation.